Physics (PHYS)

 Continuation of PHYS 310.
 Optical apparatus (telescope, microscope, interferometer) and advanced project planning including equipment design and budgeting.

-This is an astrophysics course for physics students.
-The course will cover the basics of observational techniques, structure and evolution of stars, interstellar medium and star formation, structure and properties of the Milky Way and nearby galaxies, and generation and transfer of radiation in astrophysical environments.
+An astrophysics course for physics students.
+Covers the basics of observational techniques, structure and evolution of stars, interstellar medium and star formation, structure and properties of the Milky Way and nearby galaxies, and generation and transfer of radiation in astrophysical environments.

 Readings and research on selected topics in physics.
 Course content varies and will be announced in the schedule of classes by title.